-Things I've noticed about productivity
+Things I've learned about productivity

 Thoughts are atomic and thinking is structured and non-linear.
 Most tools give you a flat, linear container (text, audio, video), which reflects none of this.